mfthomps/Labtainers/docs/labdesigner.md

-                       TOKEN -- Treat the line as space-delimited tokens PARENS -- The desired value is contained in parenthesis QUOTES -- The desired value is contained in parenthesis field_id - An integer identifying the nth occurance of the field type.
+                       TOKEN -- Treat the line as space-delimited tokens PARENS -- The desired value is contained in parenthesis QUOTES -- The desired value is contained in parenthesis SLASH -- The desired value is contained within slashes, e.g., /foo/ LINE_COUNT -- The quantity of lines in the file.
+Remaining fields are ignored. field_id - An integer identifying the nth occurance of the field type.
                               Alternately may be "LAST" for the last occurance of the field type, or "ALL" for the entire line (which causes the field type to be ignored). line_type - Identifies how the line is to be identified, values include:
                        LINE -- The line_id will be an integer line number (starting at one).
+Use of this to identify lines is discouraged since minor lab changes might alter the count.
                        STARTSWITH -- the line_id will be a string.
 This names the first occurrence of a line that starts with this string.
-                   line_id - See line_type above.
+                       NEXTSTARTSWITH -- the line_id will be a string.
+This names the line preceeding the first occurrence of a line that starts with this string. line_id - See line_type above.

 Format type 2: